turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 02:24 [[start:144564][end:150408]] And so we can think about that agent of engagement with a social world and the dynamic of sociocultural constraints.
 [[start:150504][end:155484]] Now that's where we're going, and that's how someone else has framed where we're going.

-02:35 [[start:155682][end:159548]] What I'll tell you here is how we're getting there, how we're getting there.
-[[start:159634][end:161168]] It's going to be a lot of fun.
+02:35 [[start:155682][end:159548]] What I'll tell you here is how we're getting there.
+How we're getting there, [[start:159634][end:161168]] it's going to be a lot of fun.
-[[start:161254][end:165456]] There's going to be a lot of ants, and the door is going to be wide open.
+[[start:161254][end:165456]] There are going to be a lot of ants, and the door is going to be wide open.
-[[start:165558][end:178820]] So everyone is an estimate on this slide and we're going to be with our regimes of attention and our stigmaergic trails just absolutely up, down, left, right, all over this sociocultural landscape.
+[[start:165558][end:178820]] So everyone is an estimate on this slide and we're going to be with our regimes of attention and our stigmergic trails just absolutely up, down, left, right, all over this sociocultural landscape.
 [[start:179480][end:184680]] All right, so here's the plan for the collective behavior lecture.

 03:05 [[start:185180][end:188500]] It's going to be presented as a sequence of views.
 [[start:188660][end:199500]] Each view or perspective is going to consist of at very least a central citation and then one or more reflections on that citation.
 [[start:200640][end:208940]] Four views on collective behavior taken as a bundle will constitute a main section of this lecture.

-03:29 [[start:209100][end:221040]] And there are going to be three main sections of this lecture split on one hand into three groups of four and on the other hand into two groups of six splitting into fours.
-[[start:221120][end:238090]] The main three sections are going to be background and Context, which is going to provide some views and insights that are from outside of Active Inference because surprise, surprise, what was true before Active Inference or outside of Active Inference is also true within and after.
+03:29 [[start:209100][end:221040]] And there are going to be three main sections of this lecture split on one hand into three groups of four and on the other hand into two groups of six.
+Splitting into fours, [[start:221120][end:238090]] the main three sections are going to be background and Context, which is going to provide some views and insights that are from outside of Active Inference because surprise, surprise, what was true before Active Inference or outside of Active Inference is also true within and after.

 03:58 [[start:238780][end:240580]] Then we're going to turn to Active Inference.
 [[start:240660][end:255650]] Specifically, we're going to talk about Active Inference insights and fundamentals for collective behavior and applications and implications of utilizing or of conceptualizing of a social system as an Active Inference system.
-[[start:256180][end:266816]] So those second two sections are each going to center around also specific recent work in the field to split it into two groups of six.
-[[start:266998][end:286184]] The first six views that are presented so all of background and context and then half of the insights and fundamentals are going to be in support linguistically or rhetorically of a declarative statement, whereas the latter six views are going to support or open up to a question.
+[[start:256180][end:266816]] So those second two sections are each going to center around also specific recent work in the field.
+To split it into two groups of six, [[start:266998][end:286184]] the first six views that are presented so all of background and context and then half of the insights and fundamentals are going to be in support linguistically or rhetorically of a declarative statement, whereas the latter six views are going to support or open up to a question.

 04:46 [[start:286382][end:292170]] And that'll lead us to the final section, the fourth section, which is some open questions.

 04:52 [[start:292620][end:298620]] At that time, I will look at the live chat and review any questions or thoughts that people have.
-[[start:298770][end:307970]] And I'll also just open the door and leave it open with asking questions, because that's something that we're going to be engaged in for so long.
+[[start:298770][end:307970]] And I'll also just open the door and leave it open with asking questions, because that's something that we're going to be engaged in for so, so long.
 [[start:308340][end:312400]] So let's go right into the first section, background and context.
 [[start:313060][end:317600]] Here are the four views and the four declarative statements.
 [[start:318840][end:319952]] Big picture.